Early Life and Education

-Anand Ashok Chand Burman was born in Kolkata, India, in 1952, into a Punjabi Khatri business family.
-His father, Ashok Chand Burman, was the Chairman Emeritus of Dabur India Ltd. Anand received his initial schooling at St. Paul's School in Darjeeling, India.
-He pursued higher education in the United States, earning a Bachelor of Science in Chemistry from the University of Wisconsin.
-He continued his studies at the University of Kansas, where he received a Master of Science in Chemistry and a Ph.D. in Pharmaceutical Chemistry in 1980.
+Anand Burman was born in Kolkata, India, in 1952, into a Punjabi Khatri business family with deep roots in the Ayurvedic and consumer goods sector.
+He completed his initial schooling at St. Paul's School in Darjeeling.
+His academic journey led him to the United States, where he earned a Bachelor of Science in Chemistry from the University of Wisconsin and a Master of Science in Chemistry followed by a Ph.D. in Pharmaceutical Chemistry from the University of Kansas in 1980.

 Rise to Success